The average U.S. homeowner sells their home and moves every five to seven years.

 - Contact your insurance company – As a non-owner-occupied home, your current homeowner’s insurance policy no longer applies.
 You will need to contact your insurance company to inform them of your intentions.

 - Research landlord and tenant laws – Each state is different when it comes to landlord and tenant laws.
 You need to understand your obligations as a landlord with regard to security deposits, tenant screening and lease agreements.

 - Learn the tax rules – To use the tax laws to your benefit, you should be aware of what can and can’t be claimed on your taxes.
 What you received for your interest deductions isn’t the same for investment properties.
 Tax laws vary.
-Always consult with your accountant.
+Always consult with your accountant to get your tax return right.

 - Landlords wear many hats – Being a landlord isn’t just about sitting back and collecting rent payments.
 Landlords can play the role of a real estate agent, a negotiator, a repairman, and at times an evictor.

 Not long ago, renting was considered a temporary solution until you could afford to buy a home.
 Nowadays, renters are increasingly former homeowners who have decided to convert their home to an investment property.

 Chances are, your current home will not suit your needs indefinitely.
 Converting your home to an investment property could be ideal for your situation.Click to see today's rates.